 Emergency Medical Services

-On July 15, 1996 the City of Marshfield Fire and Rescue Department became the first 9-1-1 Paramedic service in Central Wisconsin.
+On July 15, 1996, the City of Marshfield Fire and Rescue Department became the first 9-1-1 Paramedic service in Central Wisconsin.
 The department initially began operating with twelve paramedics assigned to three shifts.
-Currently, the department has six Paramedics per shift for a combined total of 18 paramedics on the department.
-Daily operations of the department's Emergency Medical Services Program is managed by Deputy Chief Scott Owen.
+Currently, the department has seven to eight Paramedics per shift for a combined total of 23 paramedics on the department.
+In April 2017 the department completed the Critical Care Paramedic class and as of May 15, 2017, the department has been approved by the State of Wisconsin as a Critical Care Transport Paramedic Service.
+Daily operations of the department's Emergency Medical Services Program is managed by Deputy Chief Steve Bakos.

 The Paramedic level of service allows the department to offer a wide variety of services to its citizens and visitors including Advanced Cardiac Life Support (ACLS), IV therapy, external cardiac pacing, synchronized cardioversion, endotracheal intubation, and specific drug therapies.
-Certifications held by these Paramedics include Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Neonatal Advanced Life Support (NALS), and Basic Trauma Life Support - Advanced (BTLS-Advanced).
+Certifications held by these Paramedics include Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Neonatal Advanced Life Support (NALS), and Advanced Trauma Life Support (ATLS).